 The storyteller in the movie Australia is a little boy, Nullah, who tells us that his people invented many names for the land that white Westerners called Australia.

-The face and mind of the shaman are always calm and express the Power of Now** – during times of peace and war, whether he is alone and surrounded by nature or surrendering to police who take him to jail.
+The face and mind of the shaman are always peacefull and express the Power of Now** – during times of peace and war, whether he is alone and surrounded by nature or surrendering to police who take him to jail.

-The church is this movie is shown as an administrative servant of the political decision (idea) – to take the metis-kids from their mothers and give them training so they can serve white people.
+The church is this movie is shown as an administrative servant of a political decision.
+The idea was to take the metis-kids from their mothers and give them training so they can serve white people.

 It is natural to see that Nullah continues his life journey with his extraordinary grandfather.

-** More about the Power of Now in the book of Eckhart Tolle “The Power of Now: A Guide to Spiritual Enlightenment”.
+** More about the power of now in the book of Eckhart Tolle “The Power of Now: A Guide to Spiritual Enlightenment”.